Jul 5, 2026Precision Engineering & Tooling

 Layout Principles for Ejector Pins

-(1) Opt for larger pin sizes whenever feasible, maintaining uniformity in specifications.
+(1) Uniformity: Opt for larger pin sizes whenever feasible, maintaining uniformity in specifications.
 Ensure a minimum distance of 0.5 mm from the pin to the rear mold edge, not exceeding 3.0 mm, to balance structural integrity and accessibility.
 Consult reference diagrams for tailored layouts that align with your specific mold requirements.

-(2) Position ejector pins preferentially at the base of the product (e.g., Pin A), ideally 0.3 mm from the core edge, rather than at the top (e.g., Pin B).
+(2) Base Positioning: Position ejector pins preferentially at the base of the product (e.g., Pin A), ideally 0.3 mm from the core edge, rather than at the top (e.g., Pin B).
 This configuration promotes even force distribution and reduces the risk of part deformation.

-(4) For rib ejection, two primary methods apply: Direct pin placement beneath the rib for dual ejection and venting functions, or adjacent pin placement with an optional venting insert at the rib base.
+(4) Rib Ejection: For rib ejection, two primary methods apply: Direct pin placement beneath the rib for dual ejection and venting functions, or adjacent pin placement with an optional venting insert at the rib base.
 These techniques enhance mold venting, crucial for defect-free parts in high-precision applications.

-(5) Ejector sleeve designs for pillars vary by height.
+(5) Sleeve Logic: Ejector sleeve designs for pillars vary by height.
 For pillars under 6 mm, combine a central insert with flanking pins.
 Taller pillars (over 6 mm) can use direct sleeve ejection.
 For deep ribs, prioritize flat ejectors, resorting to bottom-mounted round pins only as a last option.

 Ejector Sleeve Design Considerations